Arrow Flash: Plot

 Arrow Flash follows the protagonist Zana Keene (named Anna Schwinn in the European release, and Starna Oval in the Japanese release) as she fights against hostile aliens.
 The game contains references to Gundam and Macross.

 Reception

-Arrow Flash received mixed reviews, including 32/50 from ASM, 3/10 from Génération 4, 24% from Mega, 90% from Player One, 73% from RAZE, and 69% from Zero.
+The Japanese publication Micom BASIC Magazine ranked Arrow Flash eighth in popularity in its January 1991 issue, and it received a 5.7193/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at number 421.
+The game received mixed reviews from critics.